Created by Materia for OpenMind Recommended by Materia

 Enceladus

 The case of Enceladus is similar to that of Europa.
-However, on this moon of Saturn just 500 kilometres in diameter, the presence of water vapour geysers was confirmed in 2005 and 2008 by the Cassini probe, which has also detected other components such as methane, nitrogen, carbon dioxide, ammonium and complex organic molecules, all of them compounds of interest in biology.
-There are also solid data that point to the presence of a salty ocean under its ice sheet, which was initially thought to be limited to the southern hemisphere, but is now believed to occupy the full extent of the moon.
-In addition to the propitious chemical composition of the ocean, the signs that suggest the existence of hydrothermal activity under the surface have turned Enceladus into a firm candidate for hosting life.
+However, on this moon of Saturn (only 500 kilometres in diameter), the presence of water vapour geysers was confirmed in 2005 and 2008 by the Cassini probe, which has also detected other components such as methane, nitrogen, carbon dioxide, ammonia and complex organic molecules, all compounds of interest in biology.
+There is also strong evidence for the presence of a salty ocean beneath its ice cap, originally thought to be confined to the southern hemisphere, but now believed to occupy the entire length of the moon.

 Titan

-Titan lives up to its name as the second largest moon in the solar system, 50% larger than Earth’s satellite and possessing two unique qualities: it is the only moon with a dense atmosphere and the only known world besides Earth with liquid masses on its surface; they are not water, but rather methane, and in these lakes and seas could live microbes capable of consuming hydrogen instead of oxygen and producing methane instead of carbon dioxide.
-In addition, the possible ocean of liquid water beneath Titan’s surface could also accommodate life forms more similar to terrestrial ones or to those that could be found on other moons such as Europa or Enceladus.
+Titan lives up to its name as the second largest moon in the Solar System, 50% larger than Earth’s satellite and possessing two unique features: it is the only moon with a dense atmosphere and the only known world other than Earth with liquid masses on its surface.
+These are not water, but methane, and these lakes and seas could be inhabited by microbes capable of consuming hydrogen instead of oxygen and producing methane instead of carbon dioxide.

 Ganymede

-According to experts, designing experiments that can travel aboard a robotic probe to confirm the presence of life on other planets or moons is not an easy task.
-And to this is added another obstacle that is gaining increasing prominence in recent years: planetary protection, a set of guidelines that follows the provisions of Article IX of the Outer Space Treaty of the United Nations and advises against sending probes to the alien enclaves most likely to harbour life, because of the risk of contaminating them with terrestrial microbes.
-This, added to the high cost of the possible missions, means that the possibility of verifying the existence of life in any one of these five special spots in the solar system is still far away.
+Then there is another obstacle that has come to the fore in recent years: planetary protection, a policy enshrined in Article IX of the UN Outer Space Treaty, which advises against sending probes to the extraterrestrial enclaves most likely to harbour life because of the risk of contamination with terrestrial microbes.
+This, coupled with the high cost of potential missions, means that the possibility of finding extraterrestrial life in the Solar System is still a long way off.

 Javier Yanes